K2-US-TS/Signature-Pad/README.md

 ### Styling and Customization
+#### Height and Width
+The Signature Pad's width and height is set using the following parameters:
+1. **PadHeight**: Default of 200
+1. **PadWidth**: Default of 550

+Update the parameters before or as part of the Views' Initialize events and it will resize.

+#### Pen Color
+The color of the pen's "ink" can be set by setting the **PenColor** parameter.
+It uses RGB values, the default being 0,0,0 (Black).

+#### Canvas Color
+The color of the canvas can be changed from the default white (255,255,255,0.5) to the color of choice, using the RGB format, by setting the **CanvasColor** parameter.
+Note that in the case of the canvas, the opacity can also be set.

-Currently, the Signature Pad has very limited theming applied to it.
-It is in essence just a canvas element but has a class defined for it called *signature-pad*.
+Additional styling can be done using CSS.
+The control is in essence just a canvas element with a class called *signature-pad* tied to it.
 You can create any custom styling for this class and include it in the form, the canvas will render accordingly.
 Here is an example:

 [Signature Pad Styling](http://szimek.github.io/signature_pad/css/signature-pad.css)

-The only easy customization included right now is to set the pad's height and width.
-Pass your custom values into parameters when the views are initialized and it will scale accordingly.
-Just ensure that you use the same settings for both the capture and redraw views, else the signature could be truncated.